eleriaqueen/pso-notum-hud-font/README.md

 Fan-made High Resolution HUD Font Mod for Phantasy Star Online Ep.
 I&II (& Plus).
 Notum is based on the Dotum font.

-This repo only provides font-related textures though it meshes well with my (unreleased) Clean UI
+This repo only provides font-related textures though it meshes well with both my "faithful" UI and my (unreleased) Clean UI

 _Compatible with Dolphin emulator only_